keflavich/pyradex/README.rst

 dependent variable, consistent with the above.

-The Classes (`Despotic` & `Radex`) are constructed such that length is a dependent variables and all the others can be changed.
+The Classes (`Despotic` & `Radex`) are constructed such that length is a dependent variable and all the others can be changed.
 Since abundance is not an explicit input into RADEX, this is done with some property machinery behind the scenes.
+In v0.3, the length in Radex has been fixed to 1 pc.

 .. image:: https://d2weczhvl823v0.cloudfront.net/keflavich/pyradex/trend.png